Water power engine: Recent inventions

 Many inventions involve water.
 The problem is finding inventions that can be useful to all people and help curve poverty as well as curve the negative impacts inventions have on our natural world and wild life.

+Hoaxes

+There have been a number of hoaxes, claiming the invention of water-powered engines.
+No water powered engine has successfully been invented to the point of getting a patent.